masonyoungblood/cattle_brand_data/README.md

 any zip codes that did not match a real zip code from a US state or territory.

-A random subset of 500 brand codes (exported as *brands\_to\_check.csv*) will be manually checked by another member of the research team to estimate the accuracy of the OCR pipeline.
+A random subset of 1,500 brand codes (exported as *brands\_to\_check.csv*) will be manually checked by three research assistants to estimate the accuracy of the OCR pipeline.
 The result of OCR is a combined dataframe of cattle brands and zip codes with the corresponding pages and years (example below).

 ``` r
 #load brand data